 - Guide 1: How to Remove Ads by GetLucky from Windows.

-- Guide 2: Get rid of Ads by GetLucky from Mac OS X.
+- Guide 2: Get rid of Ads by GetLucky on Mac OS X.

-- Guide 3: Remove Ads by GetLucky from Google Chrome.
+- Guide 3: Remove Ads by GetLucky in Google Chrome.

 - Guide 4: Erase Ads by GetLucky from Mozilla Firefox.